kkamal11/Portfolio/README.md

 - Vue Router

-Besides I have used Vue-Typer, bootstrap and font-awesome icons.
+Besides, I have used Vue-Typer, bootstrap and font-awesome icons.